 Skiing didn’t save my life or solve all of my problems, but it helped me find my way through them.
 It didn’t preclude seeing a therapist and relying on friends and family for support.
 Rather, it was the excuse to spend long periods of time outdoors in the sun, or looking at the moon and the stars from the chairlift, alternating intense activity with contemplation that helped me put things into perspective.
 The skiing didn’t obviate the need for help, it allowed me the time and space to see clearly that I needed help.

-I recently relocated to a place that affords many more opportunities to work and play outdoors and to be around people who share my interests and values.
+I recently relocated to a small house on the shoulder of a mountainside in Vermont.
+This affords me many more opportunities to work and play outdoors and to be around people who share my interests and values.
 I’m not young, and I want to enjoy the things I enjoy while I’m fit and healthy enough to do so.
 This year has been filled with anxiety and upheaval, but all the sturm und drang seems to have led me to a good place, physically and mentally.
 I’m still sorting everything out, but I think I’m glad I listened to that part of me that pushed me outside.